garbarok/porfolio.dev/src/content/blog/en/tests-pass-locally-fail-vercel.md

 ---
-title: "Tests Pass Locally, Fail on Vercel?
-Here's Why"
+title: "Vercel CI Hell: Fix Next.js Tests Failing in Production"
-description: "Understanding why your Next.js tests work perfectly on your machine but mysteriously fail on Vercel's CI environment - and how to fix it."
+description: "Tests pass locally but fail on Vercel?
+Stop wasting hours.
+The fix is likely a missing `NODE_ENV` or timeout setting in your Vitest config.
+Learn how to fix it now!"
 pubDate: 2025-10-12
 author: "Óscar Gallego"
 tags: ["nextjs", "vercel", "testing", "ci-cd", "vitest", "react"]